Aseprite Importers

 Note

 Even more observant readers will also have realized at this point, that by how things work, each prop sprite will be the size of the whole scene.
 That's right, but don't be horrified.
-This approach has a lot of advantages at the sole cost of asking a swift third-millenium game engine to render some more transparent pixels.
+This approach has a lot of advantages at the sole cost of asking a swift third-millennium game engine to render some more transparent pixels.
 What we gain is automatic placing of the visual in the scene at import time, and a common rect origin for each prop that will keep baselines and other coordinates consistent among them in the same scene.

-Back to the tags: you can name them whatever you want, but to get the most out of this functionality, stick to the following conventions:
+Back to the tags!
+You can name them whatever you want, but to get the most out of this functionality, stick to the following conventions:

 Case style

-anyway before creating animations.
+You can use snake_case or PascalCase to name your tags, as you prefer.
+They will be converted to snake_case anyway before creating animations.
 Since this can change in the future, we strongly advise not to rely on case sensitivity to differentiate between animations!

 Be explicit.